olivierlsc/angular-page-visibility/wiki/on-page-unloaded.decorator.md

 # @OnPageUnloaded()

-Decorate the method in the controller to run when the page is status prerender.
+Decorate the method in the controller to run when the page is status unloaded.

 Example: